froedevrolijk/climate-himalaya/README.md

 ```

 #####	Plot Using Basemap
-Finally, the [basemap][BSM] library is used to define the location and extent of the study area.
+Finally, the [basemap](http://matplotlib.org/basemap/) library is used to define the location and extent of the study area.
 This background map can easily be adapted and elaborated by adding country boundaries, coastlines or a satellite background.

 ```Python
 # Basemap